jerkeyray/pika-interpreter/README.md

 3. **Evaluator**: Walks the AST and evaluates expressions in the given environment

 The interpreter supports proper lexical scoping through environment chaining and implements closures by capturing the defining environment within function objects.

-## Current Limitations

-- Only supports integers (no floats)
-- No postfix operators
-- Basic error handling
-- Limited standard library

-## License

-This project is part of a learning exercise in building interpreters.

 ## License